THE SUNDERLAND SITE - PAGE 183

 And most of a Valentine's postcard image of the Old Chantry Chapel, Elvet Bridge, Durham.

-18) A Pencilette Series postcard, published by Photochrom Co.
+25) A Pencilette Series postcard, published by Photochrom Co.
 Ltd. of Tunbridge Wells, Kent, in or prior to 1938, when the postcard was posted.
 Image modified by webmaster from an original is sepia.
-Ex E-Bay
+Ex E-Bay but the item is long gone.

 Some publications about or referencing Durham Cathedral that, while I have not read them, surely look to be of considerable interest.